Implementing Regulations Frequently Used in Program Review

 |Students who obtained half-time internships*

-*Cell "o" should only include students that applied for internship and are included in cell "a" from "Internship Placement — Table 1."
+*Cell "o" should only include students who applied for internship and are included in cell "g" from "Internship Placement — Table 1."

 ||Year of First Enrollment|